zeyneddinoz/Robotic-Hand-Project/README.md

 Please note that due to differences in sensor affects, you may need to fine-tune to parameters.

 Remember that this is not completely new, you can find better examples.
 There is already a standard code for this problem.
+Differently, we made our own flex sensor using "Velostat" and observed that it works well although it has an uncertain lifetime.

 Thank you for your concentration.